Beaufortia macrostemon

-Beaufortia macrostemon, commonly known as Darling Range beaufortia, is a plant in the myrtle family, Myrtaceae and is endemic to the southwest of Western Australia.
-It is a low shrub with multiple stems, hairy young leaves and three stamens in each stamen bundle.
+Beaufortia macrostemon, commonly known as Darling Range beaufortia, is a species of plant in the myrtle family, Myrtaceae and is endemic to the southwest of Western Australia.
+It grows as a low shrub with multiple stems, hairy young leaves and three stamens in each stamen bundle.

 Description

 Beaufortia macrostemon is a shrub with multiple branches at the base, usually 0.2-0.5 m tall.
 Its leaves are arranged in opposite pairs, linear to lance-shaped, 10-12 mm long, 1-2 mm wide and hairy, at least when young.
 It is one of the few beaufortias with a lignotuber.

 The flowers are mostly red and are arranged in heads on the ends of the branches.
 There are 5 sepals, 5 small petals and 5 bundles of stamens.
 The stamen bundles are pale yellow brown to red, 7-12 mm long and hairy near the base.
 There are 3 stamens in each bundle and the free parts are bright red, 3-7 mm and separate at a single point.
 Flowering occurs from September to January and is followed by fruit which are woody capsules, 10 mm long and wide, joined in bundles.